-- Original: A Note should advance a particular area of legal scholarship beyond its current state, situating itself within and contributing to an existing legal discourse. - Justified: The Note's argument should be analytically sound.
+- Originality: The Note should advance a particular area of legal scholarship beyond its current state, situating itself within and contributing to an existing legal discourse. - Justification and support: The Note's argument should be analytically sound.
 Each step in the argument should be well supported by legal authorities.
 The Note should provide persuasive evidence for each of its conclusions and acknowledge the limits of its argument.
-Citations should be complete and unambiguous.
-The Journal follows The Bluebook: A Uniform System of Citation (21st ed.
-2020) for citation form and the Chicago Manual of Style (17th ed.
-2017) for stylistic matters not addressed by The Bluebook. - Well-written and structured effectively: The Note should employ clear and concise prose and it should present the argument logically.
-It should clearly convey its thesis and the relevance of each section to the overall argument.